Side effects of painkillers

 Because your resistance to infection is lowered, it is best to avoid people with obvious infections while you are taking steroids.

-It is very important not to stop taking steroids suddenly because this can make you very ill.
+Remember that it is very important not to stop taking steroids suddenly because this can make you very ill.
 When you stop taking them, your doctor or nurse will explain how to reduce the dose gradually.

 Drugs that prevent fits can also have side effects.
 Depending on the drug, these can include